 The town itself is relatively small, meaning you can easily reach most attractions within walking distance of any of the Matera hotels.
 In Matera Italy, caves are scattered across the hillside, containing homes and even hotels.
 The rich history and lanscape have allowed the old town of Matera to stand in for the Holy Lands in several films.

-We will cover off all types of Matera accommodation options from Hostels to luxury Matera hotels as well as how to decide where to stay in Matera, the best Matera hotels, best places in Matera to visit, the best places to stay in Matera, hotels near Matera attractions, Matera neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Matera accommodation options from Hostels to luxury Matera hotels as well as how to decide where to stay in Matera Italy, the best Matera hotels, best places in Matera to visit, the best places to stay in Matera, hotels near Matera attractions, Matera neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.